Mu Phi Epsilon: History

-Aims and Purposes
+Symbols

+Mu Phi Epsilon's motto is "Seeketh not its own".
+Its badge is a jeweled triangle with the Greek letters in its angles; on top of the base triangle is a black enamel triangle that is decorated with a gold lyre.

+The sorority's colors are royal purple and white.
+Its symbol is the triangle and the lyre.
+Its flower is the violet.
+Its jewel is the amethyst.
+Its publication is The Triangle.

+Purpose

 In its own words, the fraternity aims for the advancement of music throughout the world and promotes scholarship, musicianship, and friendship, along with encouraging each member's loyalty to their Alma Mater.
 Beyond that, members of Mu Phi are to provide support for music in the community in whatever way possible.
-The International Bylaws of Mu Phi Epsilon state that its aim is "the advancement of music in the community, nation, and world through promotion of musicianship, scholarship, therapy, and music education, with an emphasis on service through music."
+The International Bylaws of Mu Phi Epsilon state that its aim is "the advancement of music in the community, nation, and world through the promotion of musicianship, scholarship, therapy, and music education, with an emphasis on service through music."

 It is a part of the National Interfraternity Music Council, which includes six other fraternities: Delta Omicron, Kappa Kappa Psi, Phi Beta, Phi Mu Alpha Sinfonia, Sigma Alpha Iota, and Tau Beta Sigma.
-It also carries affiliations with many other national and international organizations that provide support for music, including:
+It also carries affiliations with New York other national and international organizations that provide support for music, including: